 In this captivating memoir, John, a young refugee from the Democratic Republic of Congo, embarks on a journey of growth and resilience.
-At eleven he arrives with his family in Dzaleka Refugee Camp in Malawi and plays a role in their toil to create a new life from nothing.
+At eleven, he arrives with his family in Dzaleka Refugee Camp in Malawi.
+He plays a role in their toil to create a new life from nothing.
 Some stability is achievable, but the escalating political tension triggers xenophobia and an ever-increasing gloom for refugees.
 At the height of the political crisis, his family is forced to flee their refuge; he is forced to leave behind friends and a quality education he had desperately attained.

 Refuge-e: The Journey Much Desired exposes the reader to the connection between the little-known suffering of refugees to the much-ignored world politics in a subtle way.
 It details many aspects of the dark life of refugees and questions whether there is hope for a young refugee determined to succeed.